azu/can-npm-publish/README.md

 All check list is passed, exit status will be `0`.
 If has any error, exit status will be `1`.

-If you want to know detail of errors, you can use `--verbose` flag.
+If you want to know details of the error, you can use `--verbose` flag.

     $ can-npm-publish --verbose
     almin@0.13.10 is already published